bpswenson/warpsim/docs/logging.md

 Note: direct logging from inside an LP’s `on_event()` can be replayed during rollback.
 For “print this once” style output, use committed output.

+## Migration visibility

+To verify that migrations are happening when your policy says they should:

+- Prefer the rollback-safe committed-output migration records documented in [migration.md](migration.md).
+- If you want to confirm that targeted events are being routed via a directory LP, set `SimulationConfig::logLevel = LogLevel::Trace` and watch for "route targeted event" log lines.

 ## When to use an external library

 If you want structured logging, async sinks, file rotation, or formatting, `spdlog` is a good next step.